shioyama/mobility/website/docs/intro.md

-Given that the term for these two meanings overlaps, it is perhaps not surprising that many imagine translation to be a simple mapping (along a straight line, if you will) of words from one language to another.
-In reality, as any translator will tell you, translation is actually an incredibly challenging and complex process.
+Given that the term for these two meanings overlaps, it is perhaps not surprising that many imagine translation to be a simple mapping of words (along a straight line) from one language to another.
+In reality, as any translator will tell you, translation is an incredibly challenging and complex process.

 The same can be said of _storing translations_, which can be more complicated